JesseChomba/Weather_app/README.md

 # Weather App

 This is a simple weather application backend built with Express.js.
 It uses the OpenWeatherMap API to provide current weather data and 5-day forecasts based on city names or geographic coordinates.
-The app serves a static frontend from the `Public` directory.
+The app serves a static frontend from the project root directory.

 ## Installation